Get My Heart Together, Tom Petty Jesus

 “You can’t throw a stone at every dog that bites, you know?” he’s telling Tom Petty.
 “Amen?”

-Everybody winking in the afterlife but me.
+Everybody winking in the afterlife.

 Bird Report